Policies

 - The right to host guests, but with the understanding that the guests will honor other residents’ rights.

-- The right for redress of grievances.
+- The right to redress grievances.
 Students have the right to file a complaint against another student.

 - The right to be free of fear or intimidation and physical or emotional harm.